guillempg/spring-boot-oracleXE/README.md

 ]
 ```

-Next, stop the docker container with `docker stop ora18xe` and copy that the Mountpoint folder and all its contents to a
+Next, stop the docker container with `docker stop ora18xe` and copy the Mountpoint folder and all its contents to a
 folder in the project's root named `oracle18.4.0XE`, executing the following command within the project's root folder:
 `sudo cp -Rp /var/lib/docker/volumes/oracle18.4.0XE/_data oracle18.4.0XE` (the `-p` will preserve the permissions and
 ownership of the files).
 Now start again the docker container with `docker start ora18xe`.